Skip to main content

 Overview

 Dr. Desjardins is broadly trained medical geographer and geographic information scientist.
-His current work focuses on examining accessibility to Gynecologic Oncologists and Johns Hopkins’ Sidney Kimmel Comprehensive Cancer Center (SKCCC); residential mobility’s impact on chronic and infectious disease outcomes; healthy ageing; prediction of Vibrio parahaemolyticus bacteria in estuarine environments; smoking cessation; adolescent and adult mental health; and vector-borne disease transmission across the globe.
-Dr. Desjardins also substantially contributed to the COVID-19 literature with 9 published scientific papers since the start of the pandemic.
-He is the former chair of the Health and Medical Geography Group (HMGSG) of the American Association of Geographers (AAG), and currently serves as the Special Issues Editor for Health & Place; and serves on the editorial boards of Health and Place; Wellbeing, Space, and Society; and Cartography and Geographic Information Science.
-Dr. Desjardins also assists Dr. Curriero as co-instructor of Spatial Statistics and Spatial Design and Application.
+His current work focuses on examining accessibility to Gynecologic Oncologists and Johns Hopkins’ Sidney Kimmel Comprehensive Cancer Center (SKCCC); residential mobility’s impact on chronic and infectious disease outcomes; healthy ageing; prediction of Vibrio parahaemolyticus bacteria in estuarine environments; smoking cessation; adolescent and adult mental health; harm reduction (e.g., gun violence and substance abuse); and vector-borne disease transmission across the globe.
+Dr. Desjardins also substantially contributed to the COVID-19 literature with 11 published scientific papers since the start of the pandemic.
+He is the former chair of the Health and Medical Geography Group (HMGSG) of the American Association of Geographers (AAG), and currently serves as the Special Issues Editor for Health & Place; and serves on the editorial board of Cartography and Geographic Information Science.
+Dr. Desjardins also assists Dr. Curriero and Mr. Shields as co-instructor of Fundamentals of GIS, Spatial Data Technologies, Spatial Statistics, and Spatial Design and Application.
 He completed a postdoctoral fellowship in epidemiology with Dr. Curriero in May 2022 and has since transitioned to faculty.

 Honors & Awards